inatic/freecad-truss/README.md

 ## FREECAD OBJECTS

 The basic FreeCAD application is mainly concerned with opening documents, saving them, and displaying their content.
-Other fuctionality is contained in so-called workbenches.
+Other functionality is contained in so-called workbenches.
 The `Part` workbench for example takes care of modelling solid geometry, while the goal of the `Path` workbench is to generate GCode for running on a CNC machine.
 Each workbench saves its `objects` in the document.
 These objects are data containers, of which multiple types are available, and attributes can be saved on each object and also stored in the document.
 Attributes can for example be the length and width of a shape, the radius of a corner, a vector determining the orientation of a shape, etc. Objects are stored in a standard format document (.FCStd), which in fact is nothing more than a ZIP archive that can be extracted for a closer look at its content.
 It contains, amongst others, an `Document.xml` file describing the objects in the document, and a `GuiDocument.xml` file detailing how objects are displayed in the tree view and 3D window of FreeCAD's graphical user interface (for example specifying line color and thickness).

 The following command gives an overview of the object types supported by a document.
 Additional modules might first need to be loaded for the object types they add to become available: